 Euro is one of the most known and important currencies all over the world. €1 is equivalent to $1.16.
 ATM’s in Spain is used more often to buy stuff rather to have cash on hand.
 You can pay with card almost everywhere bars, hotels and supermarkets.

 Hope you liked our travel guide how to get from Madrid airport to city center.
 Which one would you like more?
 Madrid airport by bus or the easiest by taxi from Madrid airport, metro from Madrid airport to city center?
 Let us know in the comments below

-So, once you manage to get to Madrid city center from the airport, make sure you read all the things to do in Madrid like eating tapas, visiting museums, going on road trips and much more in our full travel guide.
+So, once you manage to get to Madrid city center from the airport, make sure you enjoy eating tapas, visiting museums, going on road trips and much more in our full travel guide.
 More cool places to visit in Europe, check our travel guide to Nice!